A short summary of an article or a book.

 CUNY Libraries Inter-Campus Services.
 Using this service, you can request materials from another CUNY library and have them delivered to the library of your choice.
 More information about CLICS »

-The name of the library online catalog.
+The name of the older interface for the online library catalog.
+The new interface is OneSearch.

 The date by which the library materials must be brought back to the library.